 During middle school, the student’s role in their education increases.
 In these grades, Laurel Springs students complete assignments with a higher level of self-sufficiency, and assume more responsibility for their academic success.
 Middle school students can enjoy a balanced educational experience by incorporating their own interests into curricular projects, and they also enjoy the social opportunities provided by the private social network and many clubs offered by Laurel Springs.
 Our students in grades 6-8 typically spend between three to five hours each day on schoolwork, depending on their involvement in clubs and/or elective courses.

-At Laurel Springs, the high school years require the highest level of academic responsibility for students; therefore their homeroom teacher provides extra guidance to help develop an educational plan that supports their college ambitions.
+At Laurel Springs, the high school years require the highest level of academic responsibility for students.
 Our high school students learn time management skills in order to achieve their goals.
 By developing a well-defined set of academic priorities, our high school students become accountable for taking notes, refining study skills, and meeting deadlines for assignments.
 Laurel Springs recommends that high school students spend four to five hours on schoolwork each day.
 The amount of time students spend on coursework can vary depending on the level of courses they are taking (AP, Honors, gifted and talented, etc.), their chosen electives, and the number of clubs in which they participate.
 The process of building personal accountability and academic responsibility creates independent students who are well prepared to enter their college of choice.
 At the high school level, Laurel Springs School requires students to have a non-family member serve as a proctor for some final exams.